flowscripter/cli-framework/README.md

 ## Example Project

-[ts-example-cli](https://github.com/flowscripter/ts-example-cli) is a demo CLI application based on this framework.
+[ts-example-cli](https://github.com/flowscripter/ts-example-cli) is a demo CLI Typescript application based on this framework.

-The [Flowscripter CLI](https://github.com/flowscripter/cli) is a fully functional CLI application based on this framework.
+[js-example-cli](https://github.com/flowscripter/js-example-cli) is a demo CLI Javascript application based on this framework.

 ## Parsing Logic